Leonid Kravchuk: Communist Party career

 Kravchuk joined the Communist Party of Ukraine in 1958 and became a member of the party apparatus in Chernivtsi Oblast in 1960.
 He later became a member of the Kyiv-based Central Committee of the CPU in 1970.
-Kravchuk became head of the Department of Agitation and Propaganda in 1980, focusing on agitprop.
+Kravchuk became head of the Department of Agitation and Propaganda in 1980, focusing on agitprop, and a candidate member of the CPU politburo in September 1989.
+He was finally promoted to second secretary of the CPU on 23 June 1990.

 Kravchuk's activities as a member of the Communist Party were, from the outset, primarily involved in the spread of ideological propaganda, particularly what the party referred to as "Ukrainian bourgeois nationalism".
 He celebrated the establishment of what he referred to as "political discotheques" in 1984 and advocated for greater amounts of books, films and works of theatre which negatively depicted imperialism and capitalism, in what Motyl described as an "unabashedly Brezhnevite" taste in media.
 In 1982, he advised the Central Committee to fight the Catholic Church's ostpolitik by destroying symbols associated with the banned Ukrainian Greek Catholic Church, arresting its adherents and investigating churches, cemeteries and sermons for elements perceived as pro-Catholic.

 Metamorphosis (1989–1991)

 As what would become the 1989–1991 Ukrainian revolution was in its early stages, Kravchuk was present at the First Convention of the People's Movement of Ukraine in September 1989.
-Adrian Karatnycky, a human rights activist who had been present at the convention, later remarked on "the anomaly" of Kravchuk's presence at the gathering, given its association with the Soviet dissidents.
+Adrian Karatnycky, a human rights activist who was present at the convention, later remarked on "the anomaly" of Kravchuk's presence at the gathering, given its association with the Soviet dissidents.
 A month later, following the removal of Volodymyr Shcherbytsky from the position of First Secretary, Kravchuk was appointed to the secretariat within the Central Committee on 18 October 1989 and promoted to a candidate member of the Politburo.
 He would later be promoted to a full member of the Politburo and Second Secretary of the party in June 1990, followed by membership in the Central Committee of the Communist Party of the Soviet Union in July of the same year.